 - Click “Go” to save.

-Step 6: Log In to Your WordPress Admin
+Step 6: Access Your WordPress Admin

 - Enter the username and password for the new administrator account you just created.
 You should now have full administrative privileges.